Juvenile's body found outside elementary school in Texas

 While the investigation was underway Tuesday morning, crime scene tape was used to cordon off an area on the building's west side between the school's sign and the entrance to the parking lot.

-Police have not released any details about the condition of the body or what may have caused the boy's death.
-Police, however, did confirm to NBC 5 that they do not suspect foul play and that it looked like whatever happened to the boy happened overnight.
+Police have not released any details about the condition of the boy's body or what may have caused his death.
+Police, however, did confirm to NBC 5 that they do not suspect foul play and that it looked like he became incapacitated sometime overnight.
+Toxicology reports to determine the cause of death can take several weeks to complete.

 U.S. & World